Seven things you need to know as Lyft makes move into Canada

 Which is more popular?

 Uber, by a long way, but that may finally be changing.
-Neither Uber or Lyft report much in the way of ridership statistics, but TXN Solutions makes use of credit-card transaction data to glean insight into consumer trends, and it found that, while Uber still dominates market share in the United States, Lyft has been the primary beneficiary of a raft of scandals that created momentum for #deleteuber campaigns.
+Neither Uber nor Lyft report much in the way of ridership statistics, but TXN Solutions makes use of credit-card transaction data to glean insight into consumer trends, and it found that, while Uber still dominates market share in the United States, Lyft has been the primary beneficiary of a raft of scandals that created momentum for #deleteuber campaigns.
 From January to the end of February of 2017, TXN reported Uber dropped from 83 per cent of ride-sharing spending to 78 per cent, while Lyft had risen from 16 per cent to 21 per cent.
 In June, TXN reported most of the defectors were coming from the largest U.S. cities, which averaged 3 per cent drops in Uber spending, and even heavy Uber users had increased their spending on rival Lyft by 25 per cent.
 Lyft also has 40 per cent of the ride-sharing market in San Francisco, where both companies are headquartered.

 How much money are these companies burning?